 Through this detailed report, journalist Dexter Roberts shows how foreign investors often chose to ignore ordinary workers.
-Far from buying organic food, fast cars and fancy apartments, the lower social classes constitute around 60 percent of the population and earn an average of £2 to £10 per day.
+Far from buying organic food, fast cars and fancy apartments, the lower social classes constitute around 60% of the population and earn an average of between £2 and £10 per day.

 In ‘The Myth of Chinese Capitalism,’ Roberts vents their grievances.
 He follows the lives and hopes of workers and small entrepreneurs in poverty-stricken regions of Guizhou, and in the manufacturing heart of Guangdong Province: Dongguan.